-In this article for the Washington Post, Valerie Strauss shares how ESL teacher/blogger Larry Ferlazzo decided that “leading with [his] ears” was the best approach to supporting the apprehensive students in his high-school ESL classes.
+In this article for the Washington Post, Valerie Strauss explores the early days of the Trump era and how ESL teacher/blogger Larry Ferlazzo decided that “leading with [his] ears” was the best approach to supporting the apprehensive students in his high-school ESL classes.

 Ferlazzo had his students write letters that he sent — sans names — to President-Elect Donald Trump.
 Here’s a poignant example: